Startup funding: How to get an edge on funding your business

 Some small businesses require an initial investment to start — whether to buy a delivery van or a specialized piece of equipment.
-Here are four places to look for funding.
+Here are five places to look for funding.

 1. Friends and family